jelix/ldapdao-module/README.md

    - Example with an attribute that contains the full DN:
      `bindUserDN="$dn"`.
 Here it takes the `dn` attribute readed from the search result, and use its full value as the DN to login against the ldap server.
-     It is usefull for some LDAP server like Active Directory that need a full DN specific for each user.
+     It is useful for some LDAP server like Active Directory that need a full DN specific for each user.
      Note: the attribute name should be present into the `searchAttributes` configuration property, even with no field mapping.
 Ex: `...,dn:,...`